horberlan/cyberFuture/README.md

 Times change and apps needs to adapt to those changes❗

-With this library you can change the visual of your buttons to give your app a more "cybish" aspect.
+With this library you can change the visual of your components to give your app a more "cybish" aspect.

 🚧 This library is still under development, but you can try some components and collaborate at will. 🚧